vickjoeobi/nrw-html-and-css-2021-spring/lesson4/index.md

 ETA: 10min

-(Should this be the last theoretical part before the exercise)

 # Exercise Description

 The exercise should be done along presenting all tags.
-If there is time at the end of the session, students can also fill in the content of the `CVTags`
+If there is time at the end of the session, students can also fill in content of inside their website following the structure of the [HTML Checkpoint4 file](https://github.com/ReDI-School/nrw-html-and-css-2021-spring/blob/master/lesson4/Checkpoint4.html).

 # Glossary & Terminology